porsager/postgres/README.md

 ## Query ```sql` ` -> Promise```

-A query will always return a `Promise` which resolves to either an array `[...]` or `null` depending on the type of query.
+A query will always return a `Promise` which resolves to a results array `[...]{ rows, command }`.
 Destructuring is great to immediately access the first element.

 ```js